Here’s a look at the Vatican, also known as the Holy See, the spiritual and governing center of the Roman Catholic Church

-Facts: The full name of the country is the State of Vatican City, and it is the spiritual and governing center of the Roman Catholic Church.
+The full name of the country is State of Vatican City.

 Tall stone walls surround most of Vatican City.

-St. Peter's Basilica: It is the world's second-largest Christian church after the Yamoussoukro Basilica in Cote D'Ivoire.
-St. Peter's is not a cathedral, which is a bishop's principal church.
+The world’s second-largest Christian church after the Yamoussoukro Basilica in Cote d’Ivoire.
+St. Peter’s is not a cathedral, which is a bishop’s principal church.
 The pope is the bishop of Rome, and his cathedral church is in Rome.

-The dome of the basilica was designed by Michelangelo, and is 400 feet tall and 138 feet in diameter.
+The dome of the basilica was designed by Michelangelo.

-The church is shaped like a cross and is almost 700 feet long, 450 feet wide at its widest point, and stands on more than 18,000 square yards.
+The church is shaped like a cross and is almost 650 feet long.

-In the grottoes or necropolis, beneath the basilica, is a papal burial chamber.
-The tombs of many popes, including St. Peter (the first pope), are located here.
+In the grottoes, beneath the basilica, is a papal burial chamber.

 The Vatican museums, archive, library, gardens and other offices make up the remainder of the palaces.

-The Sistine Chapel: A separate structure from the basilica, designed to be the pope's chapel, was commissioned by Pope Sixtus IV della Rovere.
+A separate structure from the basilica, designed for the papal court, was commissioned by Pope Sixtus IV della Rovere.

 It is the site of the papal conclave and where elections for the new pope are held.

-It is one of the world's most famous galleries of biblical art with the ceiling by Michelangelo, tapestries by Rafael and Rosselli's Last Supper.
+It is one of the world’s most famous galleries of biblical art with the ceiling by Michelangelo, tapestries by Raphael and Rosselli’s Last Supper.

 1473-1481 - The Sistine Chapel is constructed.